kweav/mccoyLab/collabs/doubleseq_2021/README.md

 ## Third  step:  DE analysis

-Went with the limma + duplicateCorrelation DE analaysis and a 50% FDR.
+Went with the limma + duplicateCorrelation DE analaysis on just the training data and a 50% FDR.

 ## Fourth step: GEAS + pathway analysis